forfireonly/SpeakRussian/PRIVACY.md

 # Privacy Policy

-Your privacy is important for us andwe are committed to protecting it.
+Your privacy is important for us and we are committed to protecting it.
 Kindly take a few minutes to go through Start with Russian app's privacy policy & term of use.

 Anna Scott built Start with Russian app as a Free app.
 This SERVICE is provided by Anna Scott at no cost and is intended for use as is.